-Hawkins owes its name to Fred T. Hawkins, a builder and true kiwi entrepreneur.
-From small beginnings in Fred’s Hamilton garage, Hawkins has seen healthy growth over six decades.
+Hawkins owes its name to Fred T. Hawkins, a builder, and true kiwi entrepreneur.
+From small beginnings in Fred’s Hamilton garage, Hawkins has seen healthy growth over seven decades.

 In 1951 the Hamilton-based company listed on the New Zealand Stock Exchange (now NZX) and over the next four decades grew an ever-widening client and regional base.

 By 1979 Hawkins had regional offices in Central North Island, Auckland, Taranaki, Wellington and Christchurch.

 In 1983 privately owned engineering and construction business, McConnell Dowell merged with Hawkins Holdings Limited and Hawkins continued trading as part of McConnell Dowell Corporation.
 Through this merger, Hawkins developed considerable experience in international contracting, through McConnell Dowell’s broad international operational base.
 Hawkins provided management and supervisory resources for projects in Guam, Hawaii, Saudi Arabia and the Pacific.

 To respond more effectively to the changing demands of the construction industry Hawkins established its head office in Auckland in 1988.

 In 1994 following McConnell Dowell’s decision to return to its core civil business, Hawkins was sold back into private ownership.